-Federal Strengthening Career and Technical Education (CTE) for the 21st Century Act (Perkins V) funds were leveraged to support
+Federal Strengthening Career and Technical Education (CTE) for the 21st Century Act (Perkins V) funds were leveraged to support meeting the academic needs of students resulting from the COVID-19 pandemic.
+State set-aside funds were used to purchase

 3 Please note that the needs of students experiencing homelessness must be addressed (along with the other groups disproportionately impacted by the COVID-19 pandemic) through the use of the ARP ESSER SEA reservations and the required LEA reservation for the academic impact of lost instructional time; the funding provided to support the needs of students experiencing homelessness by section 2001(b)(1) of the ARP Act is in addition to the supports and services provided with ARP ESSER funds.